 f) "CAG information list" is received and the UE is operating in SNPN access operation mode

 If the UE receives the CAG information list IE in the CONFIGURATION UPDATE COMMAND message and the UE is operating in SNPN access operation mode, the UE shall ignore the content of CAG information list IE.

+x) NSAG information is received while the UE is in 5GMM-CONNECTED mode over non-3GPP access.

+If the UE receives the NSAG information in the CONFIGURATION UPDATE COMMAND message and the UE is in 5GMM-CONNECTED mode over non-3GPP access, the UE shall ignore the NSAG information.